Baillie-Grohman Estate Winery – Safety Operating Plan for COVID-19

-- Workers who fall ill with symptoms of COVID-19 during their shift will be asked to isolate.
-We will immediately sanitize surfaces that the worker has come into contact with and suspend tastings for that day.
+- Workers who fall ill with symptoms of COVID-19 during their shift will be asked to self-isolate.
+We will immediately sanitize surfaces that the worker has come into contact with and suspend operations for that day.
 We will contact a family member, 811 or 911 as required to ensure the staff member receives the appropriate care.

 PROTOCOLS TO REDUCE THE RISKS ASSOCIATED WITH CONTRACTING COVID-19

-- The wine store will remain open, but we will limit the number of customers (20) in the tasting room to ensure physical distancing.
+- The wine store will remain open, but we will limit the number of customers and staff to 16 in the tasting room to ensure physical distancing.

 - Once capacity has been reached, a line-up will form outside of the tasting room with physical distancing markers indicating where people can wait at a 2-meter distance from others.